Oklahoma gets past Northwestern 76-69 in OT

 BIG PICTURE

-Oklahoma: The Sooners entered the week one spot outside of the AP Top 25, and strengthened their resume with wins over Creighton and Northwestern.
+Oklahoma: The Sooners entered the week one spot outside of the AP Top 25, and they strengthened their resume with a wins over Creighton and Northwestern .
 Oklahoma also has wins over Florida, Notre Dame, Wichita State and USC.

 Northwestern: The Wildcats had their hands full with a top Big Five opponent after rolling past DePaul and Chicago State, a pair of local non-conference opponents, in their previous two games.